jovinoguerrero/react-toti/README.md

 ## Fix Carrousel Problem

+In order to run this project correctly:
+- was used the version 6.0.2
-In order to run this project correctly, a small manual change in the Swiper library must be done.
+- a small manual change in the Swiper library must be done 👇

 swiper-options.d.ts
 ```
+...
 export interface SwiperOptions {
 ...
 ...